krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Consider deploying your application tiers into subnets.
 - Split your high availability resources across subnets that are assigned to different AZ.
 - VPC peering requires non-overlapping CIDR blocks.

+__VPC Sharing__:
+- VPC sharing (part of Resource Access Manager) allows multiple AWS accounts to create their application resources such as Amazon EC2 instances, Amazon RDS databases, Amazon Redshift clusters, and AWS Lambda functions, into __shared and centrally-managed Amazon Virtual Private Clouds__ (VPCs).
+- To set this up, the account that owns the VPC (owner) __shares one or more subnets with other accounts__ (participants) that belong to the same organization from AWS Organizations.
+After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
+Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
+- You can share Amazon VPCs to leverage the implicit routing within a VPC for __applications that require a high degree of interconnectivity__ and are within the same trust boundaries.
+This reduces the number of VPCs that you create and manage while using separate accounts for billing and access control.

 ### Security Groups <a id="SecurityGroups"></a>